 In 2014, dressed in his Household Cavalry Blues and Royals uniform, His Royal Highness Prince Harry was the first serving soldier to review the Chelsea Pensioner's annual parade since the Duke of Kent in 1974.

-Around a thousand guests are invited to the event which commemorates the opening of the hospital by King Charles II in 1682.
+About a thousand guests are invited to the event which commemorates the opening of the hospital by King Charles II in 1682.

-Outside of The Royal Hospital Chelsea the day is known as Oak Apple Day, in a tribute to the escape of the King after the battle of Worcester, when he hid in an oak tree to avoid capture by the Parliamentary forces.
+Outside of the Royal Hospital Chelsea, the day is known as Oak Apple Day, in a tribute to the escape of the King after the battle of Worcester, when he hid in an oak tree to avoid capture by the Parliamentary forces.
 All the members of the parade wear sprigs of oak leaves in his honour.